Two Killed In Riverside Hit-And-Run, Suspect At Large

 The driver of the Jeep fled on foot, police said.

-Market Street was shut down between Rivera Street and the 60 Freeway as of 10:30 a.m.
+Market Street was shut down between Rivera Street and the 60 Freeway as of noon.
 People were advised to avoid the area.
 The closure was expected to last several hours.

 The exact circumstances of the crash were not disclosed.
 Police did not confirm if they know the identity of the suspect.